Skip to Content

 Variegated string of pearls showing signs of overwatering with mushy leaves and wet soil

-In its native habitat, the variegated string of pearls grows in a desert climate and enjoys the heat.
-As a true sun worshiper, it flourishes in temperatures that rise into the 80s and even 90s Fahrenheit during the day.
+In its native habitat, the variegated string of pearls grows in a desert climate and enjoys a lot of heat.
+It flourishes in temperatures that rise into the 80s and even 90s Fahrenheit during the day.

-Any temperatures below about 50 degrees (at night) will likely lead to signs of suffering.
-This plant enjoys somewhat chilly nights, but it isn’t cold or frost hardy.
-The plant will die if temperatures get too low—especially if they remain low during the day.
+Temperatures down into the 60s at night are fine and can even help encourage blooms on the string of pearls.
+But any temperatures below about 50 degrees at night will likely lead to signs of suffering.
+It definitely isn’t cold or frost hardy and will die if temperatures get too low—especially if they remain low during the day.

 That said, I have had succulents—including string of pearls plants—outdoors in the super humid Maryland environment.
-And it absolutely thrives.
+And they absolutely thrive.
 So, don’t overthink it.
+And try to water in the morning so that the day’s heat can dry off any moisture on the leaves before nightfall.

 Variegated plants in general grow a bit slower than their non-variegated counterparts.
 That’s because the lighter parts lack chlorophyll, which is an essential part of the photosynthesis process.
 So variegated string of pearls grows pretty slowly.